voideditor/void-updates-server/README.md

-This is Void's update server.
-It's an endpoint that Void calls to check for updates.
+This is an endpoint that Void pings to check for updates and get a downloadURL.

 ## Relevant files